hiibolt/KnowledgeBase/pages/ECON260.md

 - ## Opportunity Cost
   id:: 65a6c57a-48c9-47f7-b2e6-3580f944f079
   There is always a cost to make a choice - the **Opportunity Cost** is the value of what is given up.

+  The opportunity cost is the value of the *top* option of things that you chose over.